Scholarly sources are:

 Sometimes it is appropriate to use non-scholarly information sources.

-Some research areas do not produce scholarly journals.
+Some research areas do not produce a lot of scholarly journals.
 These include fields like fire fighting, sound equipment sales, hotel management, etc., which produce trade journals or professional journals, instead.
 Trade and professional journals are: